rikujo205/fitflex/README.md

 - Decide on what what type of workout to do.
 Click on the respective choice for your workout.

 - After completing the workout, click the complete button to keep track your progress.
-(If you accidently clicked on the complete button, you are able to undo it by using the undo button)
+(If you accidently clicked on the complete button, you are able to undo it by using the undo button).

 ## Functionality